 After finishing Three Kings, it didn’t feel complete without visiting Hensley for a check-in since she’s had a point of view in the previous books.
-So, I wrote a chapter for her, Liri, and Jastra showing how they were getting on with hints of the attachment the Fae siblings, especially Jastra, were forming to the mortal realm.
+So, I wrote a chapter for her, Liri, and Jastra showing how they were getting on and the attachments they were forming to the mortal realm.

 Liri sat with his leg pressed against mine inside the cozy corner booth along a brick wall with vintage light bulbs suspended from the ceiling of the pizzeria.
 Ever since I’d regained my memories, we’d been inseparable—except during classes, which we were all still attending as though nothing had changed.
 I spent every night with my mate at his townhouse and ate every meal with him, as we’d done back in Dahlquist.